Environment nod to lift cost of POSCO's India plant to $12.6 billion

 The company will have to spend 5 percent of the total investment on "enterprise social commitments", Lee said, adding it was not immediately clear what that would entail.
 The ministry could not be contacted outside regular business hours.

-POSCO could also hear some good news on its request for a licence to explore iron ore.
-Odisha will reply within a "day or two" to the mines ministry on granting an iron ore exploration licence to POSCO, the state's mines director Deepak Kumar Mohanty told Reuters.
+POSCO could also hear some good news on its request for a license to explore iron ore.
+Odisha will reply within a "day or two" to the federal mines ministry on granting an iron ore exploration license to POSCO, the state's mines director Deepak Kumar Mohanty told Reuters.

-Reuters reported in July that the mines ministry was in favour of giving a licence to POSCO, which plans to use locally mined iron ore for the steel plant.
+Reuters reported in July that the mines ministry was in favor of giving a license to POSCO, which plans to use locally mined iron ore for the steel plant.

 POSCO first signed an agreement with Odisha in June 2005 to set up the steel plant on 4,004 acres of land.